canonical/snapcraft/docs/flutter-applications.rst

        plugin: flutter
        flutter-target: lib/main.dart # The main entry-point file of the application

-Don’t worry, we’ll break this down.
+We'll break this file down into its components in the following sections.

 Metadata
 ~~~~~~~~

-The :file:`snapcraft.yaml` file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
-This data is used in the presentation of your app in the Snap Store.
+The :file:`snapcraft.yaml` file starts with a small amount of
+human-readable metadata, which is often already available in the project's
+own packaging metadata or :file:`README.md` file.
+This data is used in the
+presentation of the application in the Snap Store.

 .. code:: yaml